ARTICLES

 1F: Red Brick Shop

-The shop is spacious and perfect for stopping by during your sightseeing.
+The shop is spacious and perfect for stopping by while sightseeing.
 It stocks everything from classic Hokkaido confections such as Rokkatei to character collaboration products.

-A wide range of products from Hokkaido specialties to character collaborations
+A wide range of products from Hokkaido's famous sweets to character collaborations

 Floor-by-floor highlights guide: paid areas